What is IT software?

 Customization

-Not all companies will have the same requirements for their IT software, so there should be customization options available.
+Not all companies will have the same requirements for their IT software solution, so there should be customization options available.
 Whether that’s the types of features included, the number of licenses, or the way the dashboard looks, customization makes it easier for organizations to get what they need from the software.

 Integrations